seyhajin/monkey2/modules/monkey/docs/language/enums.md

 You can also create `Enum` variables.
 An `Enum` variable contains a 'combination' value in addition to it's constant members (default value is zero).

 Bitwise operators (|,&,~) can be used with Enums variables and Enums members to define such combinations.
-It is higly advised to have single non-zero bit numbers as members!(i.e. powers of 2: 1,2,4,8,16,32,64,...not 0!)
+It is higly advised to have powers of 2 numbers as members!
+(1,2,4,8,16,32,64,...not 0!)

 A bitmask Enum example:
 ```